-The pace where you’re planning to put the deck is going to be a major factor in deciding the wood decking type.
+The place where you’re planning to put the deck is going to be a major factor in deciding the wood decking type.
 You have to consider the various possibilities, like the amount of shade or sun at the place and whether you are going to use it in-house or outside in the full sun.

-It matters because decks in open (full sun) are supposed to receive direct heat, which makes them prone to fading or warping.
+It matters because decks in the open (full sun) are supposed to receive direct heat, which makes them prone to fading or warping.
 Also, sunlight can make them too hot to walk barefoot.
 On the other hand, decks in close areas like shades are likely to get mold or stains and require regular care.

-Similarly, darker color composites are not ideal for open sun placing.
-So, bright-colored wood species like mahogany, ironwood, or iroko are ideal for such conditions.
+As for the wood type, composites are usually better for in-shade decking because of their high resistance to decay and rot.
+Similarly, darker colour composites are not ideal for open sun placing.
+So, bright-coloured wood species like mahogany, ironwood, or iroko are ideal for such conditions.
 Wood with high rot resistance is perfect for in-shade decking.

+When you’re using decks in the open, the chances of them getting hit by pests and insects is always high.
 Carpenter bees are the most damaging of pests that can ruin your beautiful deck by making deep holes in it.
 If you are using wood decking, make sure that it is pressure treated, which makes it resistant to insects.
 Composite decking is also a good option because of its high pest resistance.

+Like all other things in life, your decks require proper, regular care (cleaning), irrespective of whether it is made of wood or composite.
 If you are considering wood for decking, be ready to finish it annually to avoid the risk of fading.
 Also, wood decking needs to be cleaned and re-stained once every 2-3 years, which is not a major issue unless your deck is large in size.

 Pressure-treated wood is usually the best option.
 Teak is also a good option, considering you can find it at a good price.
 Try CameroonTimberExport for the best quality African timber.